vinkla/wordplate/README.md

 > Please note that if you aren't running your installation from the root you'll have to update [WP_CONTENT_URL](wp-config.php) in `wp-config.php`.

 ## Theming
-Library configuration can be done within `library/config.php`.
+Library configuration can be editet in the `boilerplate/config` directory.
 Visit [wp-custom-post-type-class](https://github.com/jjgrainger/wp-custom-post-type-class) to read about adding custom post types.
 Custom post types can be added within the `includes/post-types` directory.

 The boilerplate doesn't include a way to create custom fields.
 Instead use [Advanced Custom Fields](http://www.advancedcustomfields.com/).
 It is specified by default in our `composer.json` file.